janburian/Masters_thesis/README.md

 Due to the memory requirement of the input .czi file, this file was processed by individual square.
 In this tile, cell nuclei were first segmented using either Mask R-CNN (instance Segmentation) or U-Net (semantic segmentation).
 The segmentation output is a binary mask that contains the segmented cell nuclei (if the tile contained them).
 We used this mask together with the tile to filter/inpaint the cell nuclei using the biharmonic function.
 Finally, we performed extracellular matrix segmentation using U-Net.
 We saved the processed tile to the list and continued processing other tiles.
 After processing all the tiles, we assembled the final image from the individual tiles included in the list.

+## TileSplitterMerger
+Module TileSplitterMerger with the demos, which we implemented and then used to process WSI image is available in this repository here: https://github.com/mjirik/wsitools.

 ## Proposed method scheme
 ![alt text](https://github.com/janburian/Masters_thesis/blob/main/graphics/schema_ECM_remove_2.png)